 Learn more about the fertility clinic to OB/GYN transition here.

 You can continue (or start) acupuncture treatment once pregnant.
-Acupuncture, and acupressure, may relieve many of the pregnancy-associated symptoms that people experience, such as joint pain, sciatica, and even nausea.
+Acupuncture, as well as acupressure, may relieve many of the pregnancy-associated symptoms that people experience, such as joint pain, sciatica, and even nausea.

 However, it is important to ensure that your acupuncturist specializes in women’s health, as there are certain acupressure points that may cause uterine cramping.